zeitsmatt/llama.cpp/README.md

 - [New quantization methods](https://github.com/ggerganov/llama.cpp#quantization)

 ## Description

 ## personal note:
 Wrote this in a hurry.
 It needs to have the hard coded paths removed for the models and object files from llama.cpp but it works.
 It has a few flaws in terms of implementation, like all code in the mainwindow.cpp file and returning control to the main event loop instead of spawning off the prediction loop in a thread, but it is something that can be worked on.
 It runs relatively snappy on a 13B LLaMA quantized to 4 bits on a 12700k with 64 gb of ram.
 I imagine it would run much faster on an m1 or m2.
+Build llama.cpp and copy over model as normal, then open .pro file in QT Designer an build there and run.
+## end personal note.
 The main goal of `llama.cpp` is to run the LLaMA model using 4-bit integer quantization on a MacBook

 - Plain C/C++ implementation without dependencies